The Royal Arts Prize 2020

 Funny 2019, 24 x 30 cm, Stoneware and Metal

 Ever since I was a child, I have had an interest in drawing and painting.
 This interest has grown into a deep passion for sculpting and I have been working with stoneware for the last 20 years.
 I also like to experiment and mix materials and I sometimes use metal in my pieces.
 The creative process fills me with true happiness, something that I hope is reflected in my art.

-Shelter, 61 x 61 cm, Collage and Mixed Media
+Athena's Garden, 59 x 65 cm, Collage and Mixed Media

 Danic Lago is a Brazilian-British artist based in London.
 After having lived in Switzerland and Mexico, she has always had a sharp eye for the world.

 By exploring the different continents she has lived in, she began to translate her passion for beauty and aesthetic through her pieces.
 The poetry made by Danic in her mixed media, handcrafted collages frame her delicate world-view, highlighting the mixture of reusable materials which tell new stories through their colours, textures and richness of detail.